summer season ends for beach lifeguards in Burnham-On-Sea

 RNLI lifeguards worked alongside Sedgemoor District Council's team

 of beach wardens and clean surroundings staff.

-have been on the beach since July 8th doing full time safety patrols
+have been on the beach since the start of July doing full time safety

 Sedgemoor District Council funds the RNLI Lifeguards to provide